 ###Vol.001 -

-> “I’m T-Model Ford.
-And I’m gonna mess you up.”
+“I’m T-Model Ford.
+And I’m here to shake things up.”

 And he does.

 It wasn’t just a gig.
 It was a transmission.
+Mississippi heat in a Scottish downpour.
+Diaspora, defiance, and rhythm colliding in a room that pulsed with energy.

 That moment lives in everything we do at Internationalists.

-We believe in clothes that testify.
+We believe in clothes that speak.
+In style that remembers.
+In rhythm that rebels.

 From the Crombie to the Harrington, from Sea Island cotton to bootcut trousers, our capsule isn’t just curated—it’s lived.
 It’s for those who walk through drizzle with purpose, who dress like every street corner might turn into a stage.

 We’re not here to play it safe.
+We’re here to stir things up—with style.